wizdown/notifier/readme.txt

    a) Change its permission to 764
    b) Modify the starting line of code to change your current directory to
       the one where it resides.
    c) Modify notify_user function as per your need.
+Also use full path for
+      the commands used to notify users.
+Full path can be found by using whereis <your-command-to-notify>